jithinchandrankv/pde4430_cw1/README.md

-   RQT_GRAPH:It will gives information about subcriber,topics,node and publisher.
+   RQT_GRAPH:It will gives information about subcriber,topics,node ,publisher and flow.